soplang/soplang/docs/testing/DEBUGGING.md

 Effective debugging is essential for both developing the Soplang interpreter and writing Soplang programs.
 By understanding error messages, using debug output, and leveraging debugging tools, you can quickly identify and fix issues in your code.

-Remember that the most powerful debugging technique is often the simplest: adding strategic debug output with `bandhig()` can help track program state and identify where problems occur.
+Remember that the most powerful debugging technique is often the simplest: adding strategic debug output with `qor()` can help track program state and identify where problems occur.

 For more information on Soplang's testing methodology, see [TEST_METHODOLOGY.md](TEST_METHODOLOGY.md), and for details on example programs, see [EXAMPLES.md](EXAMPLES.md).